atnos-org/eff/README.md

 [![Join the chat at https://gitter.im/atnos-org/eff](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/atnos-org/eff?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 Extensible effects are an alternative to monad transformers for computing with effects in a functional way.
-This library is based on the "free-er" monad and an "open union" of effects described in Oleg Kiselyov in [Freer monads, more extensible effects](http://okmij.org/ftp/Haskell/extensible/more.pdf).
+This library is based on the "free-er" monad and extensible effects described in Oleg Kiselyov in [Freer monads, more extensible effects](http://okmij.org/ftp/Haskell/extensible/more.pdf).

 You can learn more in the User Guide: